WebKit/Documentation/docs/Deep Dive/Modules/CompressionStreams.md

 ## Libraries

 On Windows and Linux we exclusively use zlib to perform the heavy lifting for all compression and decompression algorithms.
+Brotli is currently not available on these platforms.

-On Apple platforms we leverage the Compression Framework for the deflate-raw decompression to achieve extra performance.
-The rest of the operations use zlib.
-Compression Framework only supports deflate-raw for our use case, and there are currently no performance benefits for using this framework to handle compression over zlib.
+On Apple platforms we leverage the Compression Framework for the brotli format.
+The other formats use the zlib library directly.

 ## Notes